Sunday, April 21, 2024

 If you've read anything about the making of Casablanca, you know that the filmmakers were flying by the seat of their pants, making everything up as they went along.
 At times it is said, any given day's shooting could have included dialog that was written that very morning and rushed over to the set.
 As I mentioned above, Ingrid Bergman didn't know which man she was supposed to be in love with.
 Some suggest even the screenwriters had no clue which of the two, Laszlo or Rick, she would end up with in the end.

-Roger Ebert points out quite logically that there is no way Ilsa could have ended up with her lover Rick rather than her husband, as it would have been strictly forbidden by the enforcers of the extremely conservative Motion Picture Production Code, the self-regulating moral police force better known as the Hays Code.
+Roger Ebert points out quite logically that there is no way Ilsa could have ended up with her lover Rick rather than her husband, as it would have been strictly forbidden by the enforcers of the extremely conservative Motion Picture Production Code, the self-regulating moral police force better known as the Hays Office.
 With its intimations of extramarital goings on, and even a not too subtle suggestion of latent homosexuality, (remember this is 1942), Casablanca was already pushing the envelope, and the producers had to do several end-runs around the censors to get the more titillating scenes on the screen.
 But an ending where Ilsa leaves her husband for her lover and not getting her comeuppance for it would have been a non-starter in 1942 Hollywood, strictly on moral grounds. *****

 But there is a vastly more profound reason why Ilsa got on that plane with Victor and not Rick.
 It would have made no sense insofar as the trajectory of the story.